The Wretched Heir

 Where was her mentor?
 She knew his voice.
 She stopped in the center of the room before the fire she had seen earlier.
 On the other side, she found Michael at last, standing beside a hooded figure.

 His head was bowed, and his shoulders slumped.
-His pale skin was almost gray and haggard, and his usual cold eyes were completely empty now.
+His pale skin was almost gray and haggard, and his usual cold eyes were void now.
 He looked so weak.
 What was going on?
 Was he ill?
 How could that be?

 “What have they done to you...?”